 Independent and dependent clauses are the building blocks of sentences.
-A single independent clause can be a sentence, by itself.
-However, dependent clauses are used to make sentences more complete and more interesting.
-Using conjunctions and proper punctuation, dependent and independent clauses can be joined together to create interesting and complex compound sentences that are fun and engaging to read.
+A single independent clause expresses a complete thought and can be a sentence by itself.
+Dependent clauses don’t express a complete thought, but they add more information to a sentence.
+When you join independent and dependent clauses with conjunctions and proper punctuation, they create compound and complex (and compound-complex!) sentences that are fun and engaging to read.

-In independent clause is a clause that can stand on its own, by itself.
-It does not need to be joined to any other clauses, because it contains all the information necessary to be a complete sentences.
+An independent clause is a full sentence.
+It does not need to be joined to any other clauses because it contains all the information necessary to be a complete sentence.

 Independent clauses have three components: